Crew-M2D/intersection-of-2-triangles/README.md

-# conan-template-setup
+# Intersection of 2 triangles
-Template c++ project with conan setup
+Hse project

 # How to setup and run
 1. Install conan 2.0